Image

 Defenders is working to ensure that federal agencies and western states implement conservation measures to restore these magnificent birds and the Sagebrush Sea ecosystems on which they depend.

 In 2015, the federal government culminated an unprecedented multi-stakeholder planning process to develop a greater sage-grouse conservation strategy covering almost 70 million acres of federal public lands in the West.
 Defenders participated in the process to develop this strategy, even as we remained concerned that it might not be adequate to assure recovery.
-The strategy barely had time to work before the Trump administration weakened it, eliminating key protections.
+The strategy barely had time to work before the first Trump administration weakened it, eliminating key protections.

 What You Can Do